The Future of AI Part 3

 Deloitte also note that "In the 2020s quantum computing will generate revenue, but it will be on a lower scale...Few CIOs are likely to be submitting budgets for quantum computing in the next two years.
 But that does not mean that leaders should ignore this field.
 Quantum computing is advancing rapidly, and its impact is likely to be large.
 So business and technology strategists should monitor progress on the evolution and potential implications of quantum computing starting now."

-It has been widely reported that there is a race for Quantum Supremacy between the US and China with the Chinese government specifying billions to play catch up with the US in relation to Quantum Computing technology.
-It maybe that during the next decade the efforts around Quantum Computing are more driven by a race around National Security issues and the need to be a the leader in the field.
+It has been widely reported that there is a for Quantum Supremacy between the US and China with the Chinese government specifying billions to play catch up with the US in relation to Quantum Computing technology.
+It maybe that during the next decade the efforts around Quantum Computing are more driven by a race around National issues and the need to be a the leader in the field.

 It was reported that Quantum computer ‘backbone’ developed in China but Guo Guoping professor at the Hefei-based University of Science and Technology of China stated "...the gap between China and the world will not be narrowed overnight...China launched its research on quantum computing some 10 years ago while world leading technology companies such as Google, IBM and Canada-based D-Wave have been working in this field for some 30 years.
 They produced the best quantum chips."